ClintH/minirepl/README.md

 ## In Javascript

-The following snippets show how to initialise a mini REPL.
-Each instance is associated with a element.
+The following snippets show how to initialise.
+Each `Repl` instance is associated with an element.

 ```
 <script type="module">